henryngann/henryngann/README.md

   I'm a <strong>fullstack developer</strong>  that specializes in using the <i>PERN</i> stack.

 <p align="center">
-😄 I'm currently in my last year at York University for Information Technology and I can't wait to get into the workforce.
+😄 I'm currently in my last year at York University for Information Technology and I can't wait to get into the workforce!
 I've been coding for over <strong>4 years</strong>  and it is still what I love to do in my free time!
 Aside from coding, one of my favourite past-times is that I enjoy barking at other dogs.
 Just kidding, but if you want to get to know me, shoot me a message!
 </p>

 <div align="center">